bentoml/BentoML/docs/source/guides/scheduling.rst

                resources:
                  cpu: 4

-Under multi-threading mode, the following configuration will spawn 2 processes with 4 threads each:
+Under multi-threading mode, the following configuration will spawn 2 workers with 4 threads each:

 .. tab-set::